GitHub-Insight-ANZ-Lab/copilot-lab-integration/labs/01-Powershell.md

 ## Tasks

-1. **Set Up the Environment**
+### Exercise 1: Set Up the Environment

-   - Sample `datadump-xx.dat` are in the `labs\lab01\` folder.
+Sample `datadump-xx.dat` are in the `labs\lab01\` folder.

-2. **Write the Script**
+### Exercise 2: Write the Script

-   - Use GitHub Copilot to generate a PowerShell script that:
+Use GitHub Copilot to generate a PowerShell script `rename.ps1` that:

 - Iterates through all `datadump.dat` files in the directory.
+- Copy each file to a new file
 - Appends the current date (in `YYYY-MM-DD` format) to each filename.
-     - Ensures no files are overwritten during the renaming process.

-3. **Test the Script**
+### Exercise 3: Test the Script

-   - Run the script in your test directory and verify that all files are renamed correctly.
+- Run the script in your `lab02` directory and verify that all files are renamed correctly.

-4. **Enhance the Script**
+- If you are not sure how to run powershell script, ask copilot for help

+### Exercise 4: Enhance the Script

-   - Modify the script to handle cases where files with the same name already exist (e.g., append a unique number to the filename).
+Modify the script to read the date from the first line of the file.

-5. **Document the Process**
+### Exercise 5: Document the Process

-   - Add comments to your script to explain each step.
+Use `inline chat` to ask copilot to add comments to your script to explain each step.
-   - Write a short summary of how GitHub Copilot helped you complete the task.

 ---------------
 [Previous](./00-GetStarted.md) | [Next](./02-Transformation.md)